 Remember, by asking your employees for their feedback on anything, you sign a psychological contract that you might do something with their feedback, regardless of whether it aligns with your own beliefs.
 Employees will lose trust in the feedback process if they feel it is merely a sham or doesn't induce any action.

 You may risk polarization

 You need to consider the potential adverse effects of the decision [to support or not support] you are making.
 You may further polarize your workforce if you, for example, endorse a candidate for political office, choose to work with specific organizations or support a piece of legislation that goes against someone's views.
 Also, remember that you may risk further marginalization of groups if you make a statement of support for a policy or candidate that may have detrimental impacts on the safety and security subsets of the organization.
 These types of decisions will have a substantial impact on your current and future workforce, which brings me to my third point.

 Transcending your workforce

 These types of decisions will transcend your current workforce.
 Consider the effects that public decisions will have on the organization's brand.
 Employees keep track of decisions and policies made at their companies and share them with their networks –especially when decisions directly oppose their personal views and opinions.
-Consider the fallout you've seen and heard across social networks, the news, and in 1-on-1 conversations about organizations who chose to support certain legislation, worked with political organizations, or endorsed a particular candidate.
+Consider the fallout you've seen and heard across social networks, the news, and in 1-on-1 conversations about organizations that chose to support specific legislation, worked with political organizations, or endorsed a particular candidate.
 Companies can fall from grace quickly, as our employees are not afraid to share information publicly.
-A blow to the organization's reputation doesn't recover easily, which is why you should weigh potential pros and cons as you're making a decision.
+A blow to the organization's reputation doesn't recover easily, so you should weigh potential pros and cons when making a decision.